 Abstract of the contribution: This contribution addresses the issues described in Network Slicing Work Task #1 and #4 (NS_WT_#1/WT_#4), i.e. Network Slice Instance Selection and Association and Network Slicing Roaming support.
 It proposes the Network Slice instance selection principle in home routed roaming scenario.

 1. Discussion

+Main changes:

+1. merge the network slice selection call flow from S2-164512.

+2. change “VPLMN/HPLMN network slice” into “VPLMN/HPLMN part of network slice”

+3. clarify that the slice selection of HPLMN part is optional in some cases.

+4. align the call flow with non-roaming solution and minor clarifications.

 Considering the support of network slicing in roaming scenarios, there are two scenarios:

 Home routed roaming case: The UE’s traffics are transferred via the UP functions in both VPLMN and HPLMN.
 The NFs in the VPLMN cooperate with the NFs in the HPLMN to provide the end-to-end services for the roaming UE.